Maserati 450S

-The Tipo 54 project was shelved in 1955 after a catastrophic crash at LeMans.
+The Tipo 54 project was shelved in 1955 after a catastrophic crash at Le Mans.
 In early 1956, Tony Parravano, a wealthy American housing developer, commissioned Maserati to build a new large-bore V8 engine for use in a Kurtis Indy chassis.
 This prompted Maserati to start working on the Tipo 54 project once again.
 A 350S chassis numbered 3501 was selected for testing the new engine and was elongated in order to accommodate the engine.
 Valerio Colotti designed the tubular frame for the chassis.
 The independent front suspension with double wishbones and coil-springs were retained but a much reinforced de Dion rear-end, based around a new five-speed transaxle were added.
 This transaxle was mounted ahead of the de Dion tube and the gearbox section was extended ahead of the final-drive instead of being integrated on the right-hand side.
 The drum brakes were borrowed from a 300S with improved cooling.
 The car had an open top body designed by Medardo Fantuzzi resembling the 300S.

 The prototype made its racing debut at the 1956 Swedish Grand Prix, with the chassis being renumbered as 4501.
 But due to the car still being in development phase, it showed various shortcomings despite its impressive performance.
 The chassis proved unable to handle the power output of the V8 and the wrong firing order of the engine resulted in intolerable vibration, hampering the performance of the car.
 The prototype qualified third in the practice round but was not entered in the race and was instead sent back to the factory where a purpose built chassis having the same number as the prototype was constructed.

 4501 was later entered at the 1957 Buenos Aires 1,000 km driven by Stirling Moss and Juan Manuel Fangio.
 A clutch failure after a very promising start prevented the car from commencing the season with a win.
 The car was redesigned as a coupé by Frank Costin of England, constructed by Zagato, and raced once again by Moss at Le Mans where it failed to finish due to major design flaws.
 The car was restored by Medardo Fantuzzi of Maserati (given a new chassis number 4512); and subsequently received another restoration by Faralli & Mazzanti being converted into a road car.